The FCA Member Standards promoting excellence in franchising

 One of the hallmarks of a reputable industry sector is a commitment to high standards of personal and professional conduct.
-This enhances public perceptions of franchising, helps safeguard the investments of franchisors and the businesses of franchisees, protects franchise networks from unfair or unethical attack and provides guidance for those seeking to commence their franchising journey.
+The FCA’s Member Standards are framed to enhance public perceptions of franchising, help safeguard the investments of franchisors and the businesses of franchisees, protect franchise networks from unfair or unethical attack, and provide guidance for those seeking to commence their franchising journey.

-It is the FCA’s view that a member gains significant market benefit in identifying themselves with FCA membership and, as such, the business practice and activities of members should work towards franchise best practice.
+It is the FCA’s view that members gain significant market benefit in identifying themselves with the FCA and, as such, the business practices and activities of members should work towards franchise best practice.

-The Member Standards and Best Practice are not intended to anticipate each and every occurrence of a franchise relationship, but rather, articulate the values upon which the members of the FCA can structure their franchise relationships and strive to conduct their businesses.
+The Member Standards do not seek to pre-empt every franchise relationship; rather, they serve to articulate values upon which FCA members can structure their franchise relationships and should conduct their businesses.

-If a member does not comply with the requirements of the Member Standards then investigation and disciplinary procedures are in place to handle the matter.
-It is not intended that breach of the Member Standards have any legal consequences other than potentially in relation to membership of the FCA.
-Clause 2.10(1)(b) of the Constitution of the FCA empowers the FCA Board by three-quarter majority to censure, suspend or expel from the FCA a member who fails to comply with any Standards of Conduct applying to them.
+If members do not comply with FCA Member Standards, investigative and disciplinary processes will be enacted.
+It is not intended for breaches of FCA Member Standards to have legal consequences other than in relation to membership of the FCA.
+Clause 2.10(1)(b) of the FCA Constitution empowers the FCA Board (by a 75% majority) to censure, suspend and/or expel from the FCA any member who fails to comply with FCA Member Standards.

-The FCA will respond to any complaint alleging breach of the Member Standards by a member, but does not have sufficient resources to vet documentation, audit behaviour or generally police compliance.
-Use by a member of the FCA logo does not carry any endorsement or certify compliance, and the FCA accepts no liability to any person in relation to any breach of these Member Standards.
+The FCA will respond to any complaint regarding alleged breaches of FCA Member Standards, but does not have sufficient resources to vet documentation, audit behaviour or generally police compliance.
+Use of the FCA logo by FCA members does not constitute endorsement or certify compliance, and the FCA accepts no liability whatsoever in relation to any breach of these Member Standards.

 All Franchise Council of Australia members are expected to conduct their franchising activities professionally and in accordance with Australian law.
 They are expected to comply with agreed minimum standards of conduct.